koderArk/Form-to-database/README.md

 # Form-to-database
-Storing form data into database  using PHP
+Storing form data into database  using PHP.
+Technology used: html/css/PHP/MySQL
-This file contains a form in html/css